aptivator/terraform-state-s3-module/README.md

 terraform init -backend-config=backend.hcl
 ```

+#### Destroying Infrastructure Stack File

+Whenever `terraform destroy` operation is completed, the state file will be
+essentially empty, but it will not be removed.
+If the infrastructure will not
+be spun up again and the file is unnecessary, then it would have to be deleted
+manually.

-### Destroying Terraform State Artifacts
+## Removing Terraform State Artifacts

-Once the state S3 bucket and DynamoDb database are created
+Whenever terraform state S3 bucket and DynamoDB table need to be destroyed, the
+recommended approach is to do so manually.
+It is more onerous to unprovision
+the two artifacts via terraform itself, then to just delete them via AWS
+console.